bsnowden3/6.170-Final-Project/lively/README.md

 7. A meal's start time cannot overlap with an exercise time.
 8. You can cannot have a meal or exercise before wake up time.
 9. To help remember what you have inputed, when you click Add - your input is shown below.
 Use this to ensure your added meal won't overlap with an exercise.
+10. once you've added some activites - click save schedule

+### Seeing your schedule
+10. Once you click save schedule on the activites, you will be presented with text that will tell you when to take the drugs you added.
+Future version of the app will look much nicer!

+(If you click Sign out during any part of the process, you will have to restart)